Sociocracy 3.0 – A Practical Guide For Evolving Agile and Resilient Organizations

 - everyone’s primary accountability is for effective collaboration in response to organizational drivers

-- individuals and groups are accountable for their work and their own development
+- individuals and groups are accountable for their work, ongoing learning and development, with the organization providing necessary support

 - everyone in an organization is accountable for aligning action with organizational values